 The front of the unit is pretty simple.
 Just the WD logo and a couple LEDs.
 One for power and another one for USB indicator should you have a USB drive connected to it.
 There is also an infrared receiver behind the piece of plastic where the LEDs are located.

-The back of the unit is very well organized.
+The back of the unit is very well organised.
 It does not waste any space at all.
-From the left we have the power socket, USB connector, HDMI output, optical audio output, ethernet port, regular RCA AV out port and a Component video output port.
-I am glad that it provides all these options, though I am only interested in the HDMI output and the ethernet port.
+From the left, we have the power socket, USB connector, HDMI output, optical audio output, ethernet port, regular RCA AV out port and a Component video output port.
+I am glad that it provides all these options though I am only interested in the HDMI output and the ethernet port.

 On the left side of the unit is another USB port and a reset button.